dmrodriqu/queries/README.md

 Methods found here include:

-    Parsing entire sections of medical records for more specific searching capabilities Multi variate comparisons with respect to severity of disease and time points Parsing medication information from free text to determine the most recent use of prescriptions
+    Parsing smaller sections of medical records for more specific searching capabilities Multi variate comparisons with respect to severity of disease and time points Parsing medication information from free text to determine the most recent use of prescriptions